-Management represents that all payroll-related amounts have been paid and forms timely filed.
-We did not note any exceptions in our tests.
+Management represents that all payroll-related liabilities and reports were timely filed.
+We did not note any late payments in our tests.

 10) Ethics

 - A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A obtain ethics documentation from management, and - a.
 Observe whether the documentation demonstrates that each employee/official completed one hour of ethics training during the calendar year as required by R.S.
 42:1170; and - b.
 Observe whether the entity maintains documentation which demonstrates that each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.